-If a Party believes that an Investigator, Decision-maker, Appeal Administrator, or other individual who makes decisions as part of the process is biased or has a conflict of interest, they may make a request for a new individual to be assigned or designated to make the decision in question.
-Petitions must be submitted to the Director as soon as the Party has reason to believe the designated individual is biased, and no later than 24 hours prior to the next relevant meeting with the allegedly biased individual.
-When the petition alleges bias by the Director, the petition must be submitted to the Vice President for Student Life.
+If a Party believes that an Investigator, Decision-maker, Appeal Administrator, or other individual who makes decisions as part of the process is biased or has a conflict of interest, that Party may make a request for a new individual to be assigned or designated to make the decision in question.
+Petitions must be submitted to the University as soon as the Party has reason to believe the designated individual is biased, and no later than twenty-four (24) hours prior to the next relevant meeting with the allegedly biased individual.